rsanchezmo/jaxer/docs/dataset.rst

 Dataset configuration
 ~~~~~~~~~~~~~~~~~~~~~
-The dataset configuration is the entry point to the dataset class:
+The dataset configuration acts as an **abstraction of the dataset class**:

 .. code-block:: python